 In short, the CSS and JS render-blocking resources delay the rendering of the page for no valid reason.

-Why you Should Eliminate the Render-Blocking Resources
+Why you Should Eliminate JS and CSS Render-Blocking Resources

 As we explained, the overall reason why you should get rid of the render-blocking resources is that your WordPress site’s performance will get affected.